grid-line

 undefined

-The percentage of people accessing the internet via mobile devices has increased quarter-over-quarter.
+The percentage of people accessing the internet via mobile devices has increased year-over-year.
 Q1 2017 was the first time mobile traffic surpassed traffic from desktop computers.

 undefined